-However, there are obvious limitations in the availability of probabilities, e.g. failure rates of system elements, for emerging technologies such as hydrogen technologies.
-Real quantitative risk assessments suffer from this gap.
+However, there are obvious limitations in the availability of probabilities, e.g. failure rates and failure modes of system elements, for emerging technologies such as hydrogen technologies.
+For example failure rate data of components exposed to liquid hydrogen is not available.
+Real quantitative risk assessments suffer from this critical gap.
 For critical cases, rather a deterministic approach should be taken, which tries to identify credible worst-case scenarios and tries to mitigate and minimise the consequences to acceptable levels.